Reflection on The Ritz-Carlton Carlton Hotel

 Differences between Gross Salary and Net Salary

 There is always a difference between gross salary per hour and net salary per hour.
 This is because gross salary represents what an individual is expected to get before certain deductions have been made.
 Deductions include, among others, health insurance and taxes.
 Net salary per hour represents the total salary received by an individual after the deductions have been made hence it is normally as compared to gross salary (Fischer, Taylor, & Cheng, 2008).
-The salaries of employees at the Reds Carlton hotel are also subjected to the deductions hence the difference net salary per hour and gross salary per hour.
+The salaries of employees at the Ritz-Carlton hotel are also subjected to the deductions hence the difference net salary per hour and gross salary per hour.

 Additional costs one has to pay before his or her total salary is paid include loan repayment and contribution to social security programs among others.
 There has been no point in time when employee salaries have been withheld as a result of the above costs.

-The Reds Carlton hotel is obligated to ensure that its business practices do not have negative effects in the environment.
+The Ritz-Carlton hotel is obligated to ensure that its business practices do not have negative effects in the environment.
 The environmental laws differ from one country to another.
 For instance, it is expected to ensure its product packages are recyclable.
 As such, the hotel ensures that its packages are recyclable to avoid environmental degradation.
 Equally, the company is expected to reduce the levels of environmental pollution in relation to the way it disposes its waste products.
 The company has also ensured that waste products are disposed in the right manner (Ferrey, 2010).
-Basically, the management at the Reds Carlton hotel has ensured compliance with environmental laws in all the countries the company is operating.
+Basically, the management at the Ritz-Carlton hotel has ensured compliance with environmental laws in all the countries the company is operating.
 This has been done to avoid lawsuits being filed against the company for failing to follow the law.

 There are various motivational theories that have been developed by different scholars to explain what motivates and demotivates employees.
 This includes, but is not limited to, Maslow’s hierarchy needs, Herzberg two factor theory, and Skinners reinforcement theory.
 Maslow hierarchy of needs states that people are normally motivated by the desire to achieve certain goals.
 The fulfillment of one goal leads to an individual seeking to fulfill another.
 The theory states five needs that people strive to fulfill, that is, psychological needs, safety needs, social needs, esteem needs, and self-actualization (Lauby, 2005).
-Many individuals at the Reds Carlton hotel find it easy to satisfy the first three needs; physiological needs, safety needs, and social needs.
+Many individuals at the Ritz-Carlton hotel find it easy to satisfy the first three needs; physiological needs, safety needs, and social needs.
 However, only a few satisfy esteem and self-actualization needs.
 This normally demotivates many individuals.
-A good number of employees at the Reds Carlton hotel seek self-respect, dominance, respect from others, independence, and achievement among others.
+A good number of employees at the Ritz-Carlton hotel seek self-respect, dominance, respect from others, independence, and achievement among others.
 Nonetheless, only a few are able to enjoy the above (Walker & Miller, 2010).

 Herzberg two factor theory is of the view that there are factors that cause dissatisfaction while there are also separate factors that lead to dissatisfaction.
 Herzberg argues that the management of a company must understand what satisfies as well as dissatisfies their employees when developing motivational strategies.
 It must also understand the fact that what motivates or demotivates employee changes with time (Lauby, 2005).
-The Reds Carlton hotel has in the past lowered the level of motivation by engaging in practices that lead to dissatisfaction.
+The Ritz-Carlton hotel has in the past lowered the level of motivation by engaging in practices that lead to dissatisfaction.
 For instance, traditionally, supervisors in the company have micromanaged employees.
 Many employees are opposed to such management practices.
 Ultimately, poor salaries and poor relationship with peer have also in the past affected levels of satisfaction among employees in the company.
 The company has ensured a turnaround of events through the development of recognition programs, salary advancements, and growth among other practices.
 These, among others, have led to high levels of employee satisfaction hence improved motivation(Walker & Miller, 2010).

 Skinner’s reinforcement theory states that the addition of certain consequences to a particular situation after a response can increase the chances of the response being repeated in the future in similar conditions (Lauby, 2005).
-This theory is very applicable to the Reds Carlton hotel.
+This theory is very applicable to the Ritz-Carlton hotel.
 The hotel has also added different consequences to different situations to increase the probability of a repeat of a certain behavior.
 For instance, the company has offered rewards to employees after behaving achieving great success to encourage them to behave in a similar manner in the future.
 The absence of the rewards normally demotivates people to work even harder to achieve the same results in similar situations.
 Basically, the company has always used a pleasant stimulus to motivate its employees to maintain certain behaviors.
 Alternatively, it has removed unpleasant stimulus as this also leads to people preferring to behave in a certain manner(Walker & Miller, 2010).

-The Reds Carlton hotel has been able to achieve great success in the market.
+The Ritz-Carlton hotel has been able to achieve great success in the market.
 The company has strong leaders who have the ability to develop strong strategies to ensure its continued survival in the market.
 The company manages its employees as desired ensuring high productivity and motivation.
 It has also been able to develop competitive strategies that enable it compete effectively in the industry.

 Huge First Discount